thegooddocsproject/thegooddocsproject.github.io/index.md

 *   Improves doc quality and consistency across the board.
 *   Facilitates the democratisation of knowledge.
 *   Leads to self-empowerment and the betterment of humankind.

-### Who are we?

-We are a bunch of technical writers, educators, product developers and power users who also write.
-Some of us have big titles in large organisations; others don’t.
-We are committed to helping others write great documentation through this project.

-You can join us on our [email list](https://groups.io/g/thegooddocsproject/) or on [slack](https://thegooddocs.slack.com).